containeroo/SyncFlaer/README.md

   url: https://traefik.example.com
   # HTTP basic auth credentials for Traefik
   username: admin
-  password: supersecure  # can also be set via TRAEFIK_PASSWORD env variable
+  password: supersecure  # can also be set using TRAEFIK_PASSWORD env variable
   # a list of rules which will be ignored
   # these rules are matched as a substring of the entire Traefik rule (i.e test.local.example.com would also match)
   ignoredRules: